AdrienneDeganutti/MAD-FAVD/README.md

 ## Citation

-All worked is based off the below papers and associated repositories:
+All work is based off the below papers and associated repositories:

 ```
 @InProceedings{Shen_2023_CVPR,